Join the lab

 • Transcripts (unofficial)

-• A 2-5 line summary of why you are interested in joining the NIMBL, and what your short/long-term goals are
+• A 2-5 line summary of your goals and interest in joining the NIMBL, and a possible line of inquiry you are interested in testing

 Graduate students

-There are currently openings in the lab for graduate students.
-Students may pursue either a MA or PhD degree in the lab through the Psychological Science program via the Department of Psychology.
-Students may pursue either a Master’s or PhD degree in the lab through the Interdisciplinary Graduate Studies program.
+Individuals interested in pursuing graduate training through the NIMBL may pursue MS or PhD degrees in the lab through the Psychological Science program via the Department of Psychology, or through through the Interdisciplinary Graduate Studies program.
 Funding is available for qualified students.
-Interested students should contact Sarah Kraeutner (sarah.kraeutner@ubc.ca) anytime throughout the year.
+Interested students should contact Sarah Kraeutner (sarah.kraeutner@ubc.ca).

-Individuals interested in graduate degrees through the NIMBL are encouraged to apply for external funding through government and charitable agencies (information listed below).
+Individuals interested in graduate training through the NIMBL are encouraged to apply for external funding through government and non-profit agencies (information listed below).
 Potential applicants are reminded that applications for funding are usually due well in advance of the onset of the degree program.

 Pictured: Quail Flume trail, on UBCO campus.